Why Must I – Heptones (Coxsone Dodd production)

 Way Of Life is on the CD issue of Various Artists – Jamaican Memories (TJACD014) on Trojan Records.

 Dedicated To You AKA Dedicate My Song To You – the Jamaicans (Duke Reid Production)

-	Great vocals but it’s the horns section that makes this song.
+There are some great vocals here but it’s the horn section that makes this song.
 The Jamaicans were Tommy Cowan, Norris Weir, Owen Hylton and Martin Williams they recorded extensively for Duke Reid in the Rocksteady era.

 Far and away there biggest tune was the 1967 festival Contest Winner, Ba Ba Boom, but Dedicated To You is perhaps their greatest moment.
 A cover of the Impressions’ Dedicate My Song To You this is so cool and soulful that it outdoes the original.

 Dedicated To You is available on the Trojan compilation; Duke Reid’s Rocksteady (TJDDD 363)

 Drum Song – Soul Vendors (Coxsone Dodd production)